 A Behavioral Health Practitioner must have at least a Master's Degree in Social Work, Psychology, Education, or a related human services field and five (5) years of experience in administering or interpreting functional behavioral assessments applied to persons with severe behavioral problems including persons with ASD.
-A Behavioral Health Practitioner must have completed all required training as outlined in Appendix E. The f.
-Chief Financial Officer g.
-Chief Operating Officer or Director of Operations

-Behavioral Health Practitioner is responsible for overseeing the work of the Behavioral Specialist, authorizing services recommended in the ISP, and advising the Contractor and Member Advisory Committee on behavioral-health-related issues.
+The Behavioral Health Practitioner is responsible for overseeing the work of the Behavioral Specialist, authorizing services recommended in the ISP, and advising the Contractor and Member Advisory Committee on behavioral-health-related issues.